-Environmental, Social and Governance Program
+Environmental, Social, and Governance

-While our business has always been aligned with sustainability issues such as addressing global water scarcity and improving energy efficiency, the launch of a formal Environmental, Social and Governance ("ESG") program in 2019 reflects our commitment to continuous improvement as we strive to become a more sustainable and resilient business.
-Ultimately, we believe that the strategic integration of ESG principles into how we operate as a company complements our products' inherent value proposition: making our customers' operations more efficient and environmentally sustainable.
+While our business has always been aligned with sustainability issues such as addressing global water scarcity and improving energy efficiency, the launch of formal Environmental, Social, and Governance ("ESG") reporting in 2019 reflects our commitment to continuous improvement as we strive to become a more sustainable and resilient business.
+Ultimately, we believe that the strategic integration of ESG principles into how we operate as a company complements our products' inherent value proposition: helping our customers achieve environmentally sustainable operations at a lower cost.
 This approach can help us achieve our ultimate goal of balancing long-term growth with strong governance, responsible business policies and practices, and positive environmental impact.

 Our corporate governance structure is highly focused on effectively managing risk and preserving long-term value for the benefit of our shareholders, our employees, and the broader ecosystem in which we operate.
 Such risk management is inclusive of ESG oversight at the Board, senior leadership, and management levels to ensure a congruent and action-driven approach to ESG across the organization.
-To enable effective oversight, we provide on-going education regarding ESG to these groups.
+To enable effective oversight, we provide on-going ESG education to these groups and our cross-functional ESG Management Committee, which includes members of executive leadership.

 As we continue our ESG journey, our Board has identified ESG as a corporate priority, and thus we remain steadfast in our commitment to make ESG a critical topic of conversation at the entire Board level, rather than allocate it to a particular committee.
 The Board's review includes relevant ESG topics, risks, general considerations, and opportunities.
-The Board has been instrumental in guiding the progression of our ESG program, including direct involvement in our materiality assessment completed in 2021 and review of incremental KPIs disclosed and goals set.
+The Board has been instrumental in guiding the progression of our ESG priorities, including direct involvement in establishing and monitoring our ESG goals and our ongoing implementation of the Task Force on Climate-related Financial Disclosures ("TCFD") recommendations in our ESG disclosures.

-In September 2021, we released our 2nd annual ESG report, which details our efforts to accelerate the environmental sustainability of our customers' operations and enhance the management of ESG issues in our own operations.
-The report outlines our ESG goals and aligns to leading sustainability frameworks and reporting standards, including the Sustainability Accounting Standards Board as well as select disclosures from the Global Reporting Initiative and the United Nations Sustainable Development GoalsOur ESG efforts resulted in an increase in our MSCI, Inc. (MSCI") rating position from "BBB" to a rating of "A" in February 2021, leading to our inclusion in the MSCI USA Small Cap Leaders Index.
+In September 2022, we released our 3rd annual ESG report, which details our efforts to accelerate the environmental sustainability of our customers' operations and enhance the management of ESG issues in our own operations.
+The report outlines our ESG goals and aligns to leading sustainability frameworks and reporting standards, including the Sustainability Accounting Standards Board as well as select disclosures from the Global Reporting Initiative, the United Nations Sustainable Development Goals, and TCFDOur ESG efforts resulted in an increase in our MSCI, Inc. ("MSCI") rating position from "A" to a rating of "AA" in April 2022, maintaining our inclusion in the MSCI ESG Leaders Indexes.